MonkeManII/exospace-game/DOCUMENTATION/NewToScratch.md

 > ```
 > This will cause problems later, but we'll cross that bridge when we come to it.

-Throughout this piece, I will be referencing these by number.
+**NOTE: Throughout this piece, I will be referencing these rules by number.**

-So, how does this work?

-Basically, arrays act in place of classes, etc.
+## Why this Matters

+This may not seem horrible at first, but here's an example of why it's such a pain.

+Let's say we want to create an item with 3 properties, one of which is an object in of itself.

 Instead of: